 Resources & Tools for Librarians

-INTERNATIONAL COALITION OF LIBRARY CONSORTIA (ICOLC) | Collaborative Librarianship News Excerpt: “A recent statement by the International Association of Scientific Technical and Medical Publishers (STM) advocates a set of new guidelines for document delivery (http://www.stm-assoc.org/industry-news/stm-statement-on-document-delivery/).
-While intellectual property laws vary from country to country, STM’s approach would radically alter well-established library practices that advance knowledge, support scholarship, and are compliant with current copyright laws.
+Information Literacy Weblog.
+Awesome Library.
+Highlighted publications.
+INTERNATIONAL COALITION OF LIBRARY CONSORTIA (ICOLC) | Collaborative Librarianship News.
+Excerpt: “A recent statement by the International Association of Scientific Technical and Medical Publishers (STM) advocates a set of new guidelines for document delivery ( While intellectual property laws vary from country to country, STM’s approach would radically alter well-established library practices that advance knowledge, support scholarship, and are compliant with current copyright laws.

-9891 NSF grants provide funds based on merit, not on need.
 A good proposal begins with a clear idea of the goals and objectives of the project—for example, creating a course or curriculum, improving a laboratory by teaching new concepts directly, teaching new material to undergraduate faculty, or preparing future technicians or K-12 teachers in a more effective way.
 In addition, a good project begins with a sense of why it will be a significant improvement over current practice.

 The ABLE program is not designed to replace university level training in library science and no college credit is offered.
 Anyone interested in improving their knowledge of library basics is welcome to take these courses.
 At the end of each course, once you successfully pass the final test, you will be prompted to print a Certificate of Completion.
-ABLE's History ABLE | Idaho Commission for Libraries
+ABLE's History.
+Internet Library for Librarians.